ostreedev/ostree/docs/atomic-upgrades.md

 This is supported because the previous deployment may have configuration in `/etc` that we do not want to use or overwrite.

 Now that we have a deployment directory, a 3-way merge is performed between the (by default) currently booted deployment's `/etc`, its default configuration, and the new deployment (based on its `/usr/etc`).

+How it works is:
+- Files in the currently booted deployment's `/etc` which were modified from the default `/usr/etc` (of the same deployment) are retained.
+- Files in the currently booted deployment's `/etc` which were not modified from the default `/usr/etc` (of the same deployment) are upgraded to the new defaults from the new deployment's `/etc/etc`.

+Roughly, this means that as soon as you modify or add a file in `/etc`, this file will be propagated forever as is (though there is a corner-case, where if your modification eventually exactly matches a future default file, then the file will go back to following future default updates from that point on).

+You can use `ostree admin config-diff` to see the differences between your booted deployment's `/etc` and the OSTree defaults.
+A command like `diff {/usr,}/etc` will additional print line-level differences.

 ## Atomically swapping boot configuration